ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/logicmonitor/login-to-lm.md

 ## If You See an Access Error

-If you land on a page that looks like an error or says you don’t have access:
+If you land on a page that looks like an error or says you do not have access:

 ![Error](files\no-role-set.png)